rundeck/docs/docs/developer/10-scm-plugins.md

 ## Tuning

-The following properties control how Process Automation interacts with external version control systems, such as Git or Subversion, to fetch and manage project definitions and job configurations.
+The following properties control how Runbook Automation interacts with external version control systems, such as Git or Subversion, to fetch and manage project definitions and job configurations.
 Here's a breakdown of each property:

 The properties for the SCM plugin can be added using the `System Configuration` UI (recommended) or in `rundeck-config.properties`.